don-bski/model-railroad/README.md

 **OS: Linux RPi-3**<br/>
 An advanced model railroad control program written in perl.
 Used for automating things like block occupancy detection, track signaling, turnout positioning, and reverse loop polarity.
 Uses forked processes for signal indications and slow motion turnout positioning.
-A perl based barebones webserver is implemented for display of operational status by computer or smartphone web browser.<br/>
+A perl based very basic webserver is implemented for display of operational status by computer or smartphone web browser.<br/>
 <br/>
 The Raspberry Pi-3 model B was used in this project.
 Newer versions such as the RPi-4 or RPi-5 should